What are the top logo trends for 2023?

 11 mins

-Logo design is greatly influenced by overall design trends that shift from year to year.
-This year is certainly no different, with many brands looking to make their mark with bold colors and unexpected design elements.
-Whether you’re considering refreshing your current logo or you’re making something new altogether, keep these 2023 logo trends in mind.
+As overall design trends shift from year to year, so do logo design trends.
+This year, some of these emerging logo styles include creative fonts, earthy colors, and eye-catching shapes.
+Whether you’re considering refreshing your current logo or you’re making something new altogether, keep these 2024 logo trends in mind.

 You’ll see some emerging themes this year that you can apply to your own designs while using the Namecheap free logo maker:

-- More digital uses.
-As the online world becomes a bigger priority than ever for brands, companies are shifting their thinking from making their logo fit into a digital space to prioritizing digital applications.
-As an extension of this, you’ll find more black and white logos and monogram logos this year, which helps expand the number of ways it can be applied throughout the web.
+• More digital uses.
+As the online world becomes a bigger priority than ever for brands, companies are prioritizing digital applications when coming up with logo designs.
+As a result, you’ll find more black and white logos and monogram logos, which helps expand the number of ways they can be applied throughout the web.

 1. Hand-drawn elements

 Squiggles, doodles, and other logo elements that have that human touch are making a major comeback.
-The driver behind this trend is brand personality.
+The driver behind this modern logo design trend is brand personality.
 In addition to expressing your company’s voice, sketch-like designs add a personalized, nostalgic feel to a brand.
-Expect to see perfectly-imperfect shapes, cartoons, and illustrations across multiple sectors in 2023.
+Expect to see endearing cartoons and whimsical illustrations across multiple sectors in 2024.

 2. Y2K is back